GotoFinal/blog/_posts/2017-06-24-dynamic-enum.md

 }
 ```
 (I don't format code like that normally, just for blog)
-Using any normal reflections to create new instance of enum will just fail, but there are 2 ways to do it:
+Using normal reflections to create new enum instance will just fail, but there are two other ways to do it:
 ### Reflections
+But first...
 Why does normal reflection fail to create our enum instance?
-We can just go to constructor source code and see what is going here
+We can just go to source of `Constructor` and see what is going here
 ```java
 public T newInstance(Object ... initargs) throws InstantiationException, IllegalAccessException, IllegalArgumentException, InvocationTargetException
 {